MetaMask/SIPs/SIPS/sip-3.md

   - `ChainId` consists of a `Namespace` and a `Reference`
     - `Namespace` - A class of similar blockchains.
 For example EVM-based blockchains.
     - `Reference` - A way to identify a concrete chain inside a `Namespace`.
 For example Ethereum Mainnet or Polygon.
-- `AccountId` - a [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) string.
-It identifies a specific account on a specific chain.

 ### Common types